WHAT TO DO IN MALLORCA, SPAIN

-Mallorca is well known for all-inclusive hotels including the one where I stayed: A 4-star hotel called Globales America in Cales de Mallorca (great location, bad food).
+Here are some tips for accommodations in Mallorca.Mallorca is well known for all-inclusive hotels, including the one where I stayed: A 4-star hotel called Globales America in Cales de Mallorca (great location, bad food).

 Despite staying in of the All-Inclusive Resorts myself, I do not necessarily recommend booking All-Inclusive.

 To make the most of your Mallorca trip, it is important to walk around, dine outside, and not be tied to your hotel (although booking all-inclusive often is not much more expensive than just booking a room with breakfast only.)